 I teach Indian Miniature Painting not because I think everyone should be great classical artists, but because if used as an active meditation it is extremely effective at highlighting any disconnect between the body and mind.
 The technique is so delicate that to achieve the fine line-work of the style, the body needs to first be very still and then each stroke is executed with precision and control.
 If the mind is not concentrated, if many thoughts are coming up, then the brush strokes will become jerky and the mark in the paint will reveal that break in concentration.
 The effort that is required to paint finely and produce the image will therefore train the artist to calm the mind and control the body; a technique that creates enough stillness to allow the mind to perceive each thought clearly.
 Over time this results in an awakened state of self awareness; the ability to direct your thoughts and your energy more finely until all thoughts are dropped.
 In that moment when the thoughts disappear you are simply yourself.
 There is a glimpse of freedom as the restraints that the mind creates drop away.
 And from that place you can step into your truth and greet the world with intention, grace and service.

-Since moving to BC, Canada, I continue to further my own study under the guidance of my mentor Tiaga Prem Singh (owner of The Dharma Temple, Vancouver) to deepen and broaden understanding of meditation, kundalini kriyas and mantra.
+Since moving to BC, Canada, I continue to further my own study with various teachers, working to deepen and broaden understanding of meditation, kundalini kriyas and mantra.
 This work has enabled me to step into a role of teaching and promoting self-practice; using a broader understanding of yoga experience to be able to offer delicately designed practices that are of most value to each individual.
 I have also studied philosophy with Mahesh Chandra, taken advanced asana immersion workshops with Edward Clarke of Tripsichore Yoga and been fortunate to practice with many other excellent teachers around the globe.